KD-43/brutkit/README.md

 </Grid.Row>
 ```

 ### Input
 Arguably the most barebone component of the library, it renders an input field that adheres to the brutalism style and can be displayed in three sizes.
 It’s up to you on how you implement this component, whether on its own or in a form group.
 You can set the input field’s background color and labels' typeface through styling classes.
 The input field’s bottom border and placeholder will remain red out of the box, but you can certainly go in and change it if you really want to.
-Due to the abrasiveness of this color theme I wanted to limit the kind of color combinations available for accessibility reasons.
+Due to the potential abrasiveness of this color scheme I wanted to limit the kind of color combinations available for accessibility reasons.

 **Example**